inwe-boku/syfop/README.md

 [![Documentation Status](https://readthedocs.org/projects/syfop/badge/?version=latest)](https://syfop.readthedocs.io/)

-`syfop` allows the user to model a network, where commodities run through nodes representing certain types of technologies.
-In a second step, sizes of the nodes are optimized to be cost optimal with respect to constraints introduced by the network.
+*syfop* allows the user to model a network, where commodities run through nodes representing certain types of technologies.
+Such a network is used to generate a linear optimization problem, which is solved to find the optimal sizes of the nodes such that the total cost of the network is minimized.
 The optimization uses discrete time series for all nodes on as pre-specified time interval.

-A simple example for such a network consists of only two nodes.
-The first node represents a wind park, where an hourly electricity generation profile is pre-specified (e.g. for one year).
-The second node defines the demand for each hour in the same time interval.
-The nodes are connected with an edge, which represents the commodity _electricity_. `syfop` then determines the optimal size of the wind park, such that demand is satisfied in each hour of the year, assuming that costs and electricity generation are scaled linearly by its size.

-In more detail, this is described as follows.
-We define a network of nodes, which are connected using directed edges (cycles are not allowed here, which means that the network is a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph)).
-Each node has several attributes, such as size and costs per unit of size.
-Each edge represents the transmission of a certain commodity between two nodes.
-The commodity is then either entirely used in the second node, which means that it does not have any other outgoing edges to other nodes, or it is converted to other commodities and transmitted to other nodes.
-This means that the sum of all inputs needs to equal all outputs in every time step.
-The conversion is defined linearly using a conversion factor.